Yossi Dashti: Social Involvement

 Dashti is a member of the board of directors at the association of IDF, Israel Air Force's Airborne Rescue and Evacuation 669 Unit, and also a mentor for the unit's graduates.
 He has served as a board member of the American Technion Society, a member of the American Israel Public Affairs Committee (AIPAC), and a member of the Israeli Venture Network for social impact and sustainable social change.

 Books

-In his book Jewish Principles Innovation and Entrepreneurship: China-Israel Collaboration Opportunities (2019), Dr. Dashti Dr. Dashti opens for readers a window into Jewish-Israeli culture that helped position Israel as an innovation nation.
+In his book Jewish Principles Innovation and Entrepreneurship: China-Israel Collaboration Opportunities (2019), Dashti opens for readers a window into Jewish-Israeli culture that helped position Israel as an innovation nation.
 He analyzes seven principles that contribute to a successful innovation-driven economy and shares his insights and lessons learned during his career at the Silicon Valley and academia.
 In the second part of the book he addresses the growing relationship between China and Israel and the many potential opportunities for synergy and collaboration between the two countries.

-In the book Success Factors of Israeli Innovative Startups in the Silicon Valley (2008), Dr. Dashti researches the success factors that lead to the outstanding performance and success of Israeli technology ventures that are demonstrated in the global marketplace.
+In the book Success Factors of Israeli Innovative Startups in the Silicon Valley (2008), Dashti researches the success factors that lead to the outstanding performance and success of Israeli technology ventures that are demonstrated in the global marketplace.
 Focus is given to the contribution of founder-entrepreneurs and their traits.